Thomas DiLorenzo: Views

 DiLorenzo writes about what he calls "the myth of Lincoln" in American history and politics.
 He has said, "Lincoln is on record time after time rejecting the idea of racial equality.
 But whenever anyone brings this up, the Lincoln partisans go to the extreme to smear the bearer of bad news."
 DiLorenzo has spoken out in favor of the secession of the Confederate States of America, defending the right of these states to secede from an abolitionist perspective.
 He has described himself as a historical revisionist.
 He has called the American Civil War the "War for Southern Independence".

 DiLorenzo is critical of Alexander Hamilton's financial views, the concept of "implied powers" in the Constitution, the existence of a federal bank, and the use of Keynesian economics to increase the national debt.

 DiLorenzo is critical of neoconservatism and military interventionism.

 DiLorenzo is critical of the Sherman Act, noting that "the Sherman Act was never intended to protect competition.
 It was a blatantly protectionist act designed to shield smaller and less efficient businesses from their larger competitors.
 There never was a golden age of antitrust."

 DiLorenzo referred to Israel's response to Hamas for the attacks on October 7, as a genocide.

+DiLorenzo is against The Pledge of Allegiance, in his essay Pledging Allegiance to the Omnipotent Lincolnian State, he argues The Pledge promotes a Post-Civil War Centralist ideology opposed to the Founding Fathers decentralized vision, and claims the ritual solely exists to foster loyalty to the federal government.
+DiLorenzo highlights The Pledge's writer Francis Bellamy’s socialist background, arguing the Pledge represents a step toward socialism.

+DiLorenzo invokes this quote from Bellamy as an example of what he argues is a repudiation of Jeffersonian federalism and states’ rights.

+The true reason for allegiance to the Flag is the "republic for which it stands." … And what does that vast thing, the Republic mean?
+It is the concise political word for the Nation — the One Nation which the Civil War was fought to prove.
+To make that One Nation idea clear, we must specify that it is indivisible, as Webster and Lincoln used to repeat in their great speeches.